-In our opinion, the Company has, in all material respects, adequate internal financial controls over financial reporting with reference to these financial statements and such internal financial controls over financial reporting with reference to these Ind AS financial statements were operating effectively as at March 31, 2020, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.
+In our opinion, the Company has, in all material respects, adequate internal financial controls with reference to financial statements and such internal financial controls with reference to financial statements were operating effectively as at March 31, 2021, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the ICAI.

 For S.R.
 Batliboi & Co.
-LLP Chartered Accountants ICAI Firm Registration Number: 301003E/E300005 per Suresh Yadav Partner Membership Number: 119878 UDIN: 20119878AAAACY7409 Place of Signature: Mumbai Date: June 10, 2020
+LLP Chartered Accountants ICAI Firm Registration Number: 301003E/E300005 per Suresh Yadav Partner Membership Number: 119878 UDIN: 21119878AAAAER8657 Place of Signature: Mumbai Date: June 16, 2021